Mission Statement & Purpose

 In 2007 the Department of Corrections (DOC) and the Kansas Coalition against Domestic and Sexual Violence (KCSDV) along with the Topeka YWCA, invited Halley Counseling to participate in a pilot project focusing on people who were on parole for domestic violence offenses.
 The project was terminated as a result of the economic crash of 2008.
 At that time, Halley Counseling and the YWCA agreed that the program would be maintained and worked together to keep the Family Peace Initiative in operation.

-Along with direct service, the staff of the FPI conducts training through workshops and conferences around the midwest focusing on battering intervention facilitation and battering motivation.
+Along with direct service, the staff of the FPI conducts training through workshops and conferences internationally, focusing on battering intervention facilitation and battering motivation.
 The Family Peace Initiative Training Series has been established to advance the skills of those who facilitate battering intervention programs.
 Our “Cracking The Code” workshop has brought a new understanding to the field of domestic violence as to the motivations of those who batter.

 The FPI Approach